chanzuckerberg/czi-oss-training/01-intro-to-os/power-map-activity.md

 # Power Map Activity

-Power mapping is a visual tool used to understand who the key involved parties (a.k.a. stakeholders) are in a given system, and how they are related to each other.
+Power mapping is a brainstorming tool used to understand who the key involved parties (a.k.a. stakeholders) are in a given system, and how they are related to each other.
 It also helps us identify critical resources within this system as well as the power dynamics between the involved parties.

 ## Table of Contents 🗂️